Ferrand's pushouts for algebraic spaces: Properties of Ferrand pushouts

-Various properties of morphisms descend through Ferrand's pushouts.
-We do not try to make a complete list but only establish some cases that are easy to prove.
-A morphism of Ferrand's pushout data $f{\colon}\calP'\to\calP$ is a {\em pro-open immersion} if it is isomorphic to the filtered projective limit of a family of open immersions (at least {\em a priori}, this condition is stronger than the componentwise condition).
+Lemmas~\ref{affproperties} and \ref{Zarlem} extend to the case of general Ferrand pushouts.
+This is one of the main results on Ferrand pushouts, so we provide a more complete list of properties they respect.
+A morphism of Ferrand pushout data $\psi\:\calP'\to\calP$ is called a {\em pro-open immersion} if it is isomorphic to the filtered projective limit of a family of open immersions (at least {\em a priori}, this condition is stronger than the componentwise condition).

-\begin{theor} (i) Let $X=Y\coprod_TZ$ be Ferrand's pushout, and $(\dag)$ be one of the following properties: open immersion, pro-open immersion, schematically dominant, finite, quasi-finite, finite type.
-Then $g'{\colon}Z\to X$ satisfies $(\dag)$ if and only if so does $g{\colon}T\to Y$.

-(ii) Assume that $\psi{\colon}\calP'\to\calP$ is a morphism between effective Ferrand's pushout data, and $h{\colon}X'\to X$ is the corresponding morphism between the pushouts.
-Let $(\dag)$ be one of the following properties: surjective, flat, flat and finitely presented, \'etale, open immersion, pro-open immersion.
-If $\psi$ satisfies $(\dag)$ then so does $h$. \end{theor} \begin{proof} We prove (ii) first.
-If $\psi$ is surjective then so is $h$ by Corollary~\ref{cor:ferprop}.
-For the next four properties the assertion follows from Theorem~\ref{thm:gluingthm}.
-Assume now that $\psi$ is a pro-open immersion: $\calP'=\lim_{\alp}\calP_\alp$ where $\calP_\alp$ are open in $\calP$.
-Then $X'=\coprod\calP'$ is the limit of $X_\alp:=\coprod\calP_\alp$ in the category $\fl/X$ by Theorem~\ref{thm:gluingthm}.
-On the other hand, $X_\alp\to X$ are open immersions since $\calP_\alpha\to\calP$ are so.
-Thus, $X'\to X$ is a pro-open immersion.
+\begin{theor} Assume that $\calP$ is an effective Ferrand pushout datum, $X=\coprod\calP$ and $\phi\:\calP\to X$ is the natural map.
+Let $\gtC$ and $\gtD$ be the categories of flat algebraic spaces over $X$ and of effective flat Ferrand pushout data over $\calP$, respectively.
+Then,